Stephen Bishop (cave explorer): Bishop's 1842 map of Mammoth Cave

 In September 1972 a group of explorers discovered a connection between the Flint Ridge Cave system to the northeast and Mammoth Cave itself.
 Later it was realized that the Mammoth Cave end of the connection was actually indicated as a passage lead on Bishop's 1842 map, as a long thin line branching off from the eastern end of the Echo River complex.
 The construction in 1905 of a dam on the Green River had caused the passage to be flooded (and therefore inaccessibly hidden by murky water) most of the time after the dam's completion, and the passage was rediscovered backwards, from its remote end, by the cavers entering the Flint Ridge Cave System.
 Although he never knew its significance, Bishop had actually shown the key to connecting two major components of the longest cave in the world, 130 years before the connection was made in 1972.

 Family

 During his time at Croghan's estate in 1842 Bishop met Charlotte Brown, an enslaved domestic worker for Croghan's family.
 They were married at Croghan's Locust Grove plantation.
 Charlotte gave birth to their son Thomas Bishop about a year later.
-Bishop's nephew Eddie followed in his uncle's footsteps and became a guide at Mammoth Cave also.
+Bishop's relative Ed followed in his footsteps and became a guide at Mammoth Cave, assisting Max Kämper with the first accurate instrumental survey of the system in 1908.